 The BARS Apparatus is a cubic-shaped pressure transmitter that has a barrel filled with oil.
 The barrel becomes pressurized when it is heated and a diamond is formed.

 By now, you may be thinking that simulated diamonds and synthetic diamonds are the same, but they are not!
 Synthetic diamonds are lab grown diamonds that are almost identical to mined diamonds, whereas diamond stimulants are much cheaper and much better looking.
 Though the optical, physical, and chemical properties of lab diamonds are the same as diamonds, it allows for flaws in color and clarity.
 A simulated diamonds’ optical properties are similar to diamonds, whereas their physical and chemical properties are more akin to cubic zirconia – and actually, CZ has a much better cut and overall sparkle.
 So, why would you want to waste your money on an over-priced synthetic diamond when you can save money so you can book a better honeymoon or go travel the world with the extra money you’ll have in the bank?

 Why pay for an over-priced lab diamond when there are better options at Glamour Life Diamonds?
 Simulated diamonds are much cheaper than a lab grown or natural diamond and they will sparkle even more because of the quality of the cut and near-flawless stone.

-Browse our selection of simulated diamond rings and enjoy the high quality but low price point, compared to a lab grown engagement ring.
+Browse our selection of cheap engagement rings for sale and enjoy the high quality but low price point, compared to a lab grown engagement ring.
 If you can’t find the exact ring setting you’re looking for, call us at 518-368-6269 or message us on Facebook and we will be happy to work with you on a custom order.